Gramm-Leach-Bliley Act Compliance

 Coordination and Responsibility

 Student Financial Services (SFS) works closely with UVA Information Security and business owners who maintain, store, transmit and process covered data to ensure compliance with all required components of GLBA.
+The University has designated its Chief Information Security Officer as the Qualified Individual to oversee its information security program.

 A table outlining the overview of responsibilities by area.